TendyTree/Capstone/README.md

 # Capstone
-Modern dashboard display using QT framework, Wifi OBD2 reader(ELM327) and a raspberry PI 3 wiht a 7 inch touch screen
+Modern dashboard display using Qt framework, Wifi OBD2 reader(ELM327) and a raspberry PI 3 wiht a 7 inch touch screen

 Car base: 2014 VW Jetta S

-NOTE:This repo not work with other cars.
+NOTE:This repo may not work with other cars.

 Finished: